mylifeecho/mylifeecho.github.io/_drafts/elasticsearch-plugin-scala.md

   }
 }
 ```

 2. Create `HWAction.scala` file with class which inherited from `BaseRestHandler`.
-Annotation `@Inject` tells DI container to inject appropriate dependencies.
+Annotation `@Inject` tells DI container to inject appropriate dependencies (line 9).
 We will define the same arguments we have to pass to base class constructor.
 Scala's primary contractor which is besically body of the class looks pretty laconic and beautiful, doesn't it?

 3. We just need to register this class as a handler.
 We will use `_` before the url to avoid possible conflicts with usage `hello` as index name.
 So the next line after class definition is `controller.registerHandler(GET, "/_hello", this)` (line 10).

-4. `HWAction` class is not going to be abstract, so we have to implement `handleRequest(RestRequest, RestChannel, Client):Unit`.
+4. `HWAction` class is not going to be abstract, so we have to implement `handleRequest(RestRequest, RestChannel, Client):Unit` (line 11).
 Using `RestRequest` we obtain `name` query parameter, execute `answer` method and send response to `RestChannel`. `answer(String):String` method is implemented using awesome pattern matching.
 ```scala
 package hw.elasticsearch